 Do you unlock your cell phone every 10 to 30 minutes?
-When you’re away from your phone, do you feel anxious?
-Do you experience problems concentrating when you’re on the cell phone?
-If you can honestly answer true to at least one of these questions, it’s possible that you could benefit from a cell phone hiatus.
+Does being away from your phone make you anxious?
+If you can honestly answer true to these questions, it’s possible that you could benefit from a cell phone hiatus.
 I’m not innocent of being glued to the cell phone—spending time texting, surfing timelines, playing games and etc. are all pretty harmless and fun.
 Still, if it’s a dependency, the distraction that it causes is something seriously worth looking into.
 So how do you know if what you think is casual cell phone use is actually displaying addictive behavior that can possibly be setting your parenting priorities on the back burner?

 Signs of cell phone addiction